Eliza Carthy >

-Sarah Anne O'Neill sang this song as Standing in Yon Flowery Garden in her home near Derrytresk, Coalisland, Co.
-Tyrone in 1977.
-This recording by Robin Morton was released a year later on her and her brother George Hanna's Topic album On the Shores of Lough Neagh.
+Sarah Anne O'Neill sang A Fair Young Maid in Her Father’s Garden in her home near Derrytresk, Coalisland, Co.
+Tyrone in 1977 to Robin Morton.
+This recording was released a year later on her and her brother George Hanna's Topic album On the Shores of Lough Neagh.
 It was also included with the title Standing in Yon Flowery Garden on the 1998 Topic anthology Who's That at My Bed Window?
 (The Voice of the People Series Volume 10).

 Mary Cash sang A Lady in Her Father’s Garden in a recording made between 1973 and 1985 by Jim Carroll and Pat Mackenzie that was published in 2003 on the Musical Traditions anthology From Puck to Appleby: Songs of Irish Travellers in England.
 Jim Carroll commented in the album's booklet: